CodersCare/localizer/Documentation/Installation/Index.rst

    - Either switch to the module "Extension Manager", press the "Retrieve/Update" button, search for the extension key *localizer* and import the extension from the TYPO3 extension repository.
    - Or use the command `composer require localizationteam/localizer` to make the extension available in the typo3conf/ext directory.

 #.
-Switch to the module "Extension Manager" and click on the "activate" icon to install the extension.
+In any case witch to the module "Extension Manager" and click on the "activate" icon to install the extension.

 Latest version from git
 -----------------------